-Dr Trudi Flynn is the Program Coordinator of the USC Master of Counselling program.
-Trudi completed her foundational degrees and PhD in Psychology, and her Post-Doc Research Fellowship in Mental Health, before completing further studies in Art Therapy.
-She has over twelve years’ experience in applied psychotherapeutic practice within Australia and the UK, working across the fields of adolescent and adult substance dependence, eating disorders, palliative care, and with groups and individuals within the broader community setting.
-Her practice framework is integrative and humanistic.
+Dr Trudi Flynn is a teaching and research academic within the Discipline of Counselling.
+Trudi completed her foundational degrees and PhD in Psychology, and her Post-Doctoral Research Fellowship in Mental Health, before completing further studies in Art Therapy.
+Trudi has worked therapeutically in the fields of adolescent and adult substance dependence, eating disorders, palliative care, and with groups and individuals within the broader community setting.
 Trudi has taught actively within the tertiary context since 2013, and joined the USC Counselling academic team in 2018.
-She currently teaches across a range of counselling frameworks, incorporating both verbal and therapeutic arts approaches within her teaching.
+She currently teaches across a range of counselling frameworks, incorporating both verbal and integrative arts approaches within her teaching.

 Member of the Australian Psychological Society (MAPS)

 |2023; UniSC: School of Health Collaborative Initiatives Scheme||Jukes, Stafford, Pelly, Meredith, Summers, Small, Jona, Esparza, Flynn, Thomson||$9,851||

 Introducing an interprofessional learning experience into a multidisciplinary clinic: Student outcomes and staff perceptions

 2022; Little Haven Palliative Care Inc